Feature image for our blog post on HR audits

 • HR staff members, if the audit is conducted in-house

-HR audits need to be thorough and objective.
+HR Audits need to be thorough and objective.
 They can be conducted in-house, but your organization must ensure that your HR team has the experience and skills necessary before diving in.
-In-house HR audits are more likely for larger or well-established organizations with functional HR departments.
+In-house HR Audits are more feasible for larger or well-established organizations with functional HR departments.

-To ensure objectivity and take the guesswork out of the process, many organizations opt to partner with third-party HR experts to conduct audits.
-Consider that many HR consultants offer specialized services, but since audits can touch on many different aspects of your HR practices, it is often beneficial to look for full-service HR partners who can bring more experience and broader insights to the table.
+To ensure objectivity and take the guesswork out of the process, many organizations opt to partner with third-party HR experts instead.
+Many HR consultants offer specialized audit services, but since audits can touch on many different aspects of your HR practices, it is wise to look for full-service HR partners who can bring more experience and broader insights to the table.

-• Begin by defining your objectives for the HR audit and the operational areas that it will review.
-This could mean taking a comprehensive approach or instead focusing on one specific area or policy.
+• Begin by defining your objectives for the HR Audit and the operational areas that it will review.
+This could mean taking a more comprehensive approach or focusing on one specific area or policy.
 Identify the audit’s key stakeholders and other departmental points of contact who will help you gather information.

 2. Create an HR audit questionnaire.